Family Support Services

 Follow-up communication, court reminders, regular and ongoing updates

 Accompaniment and support at court appearances

 Personal and/or emotional support

 Referral to other support services

-Workforce Development Program assist clients during their job search.
-For example, the program coordinator can help a client to create or improve his or her resume, application assistance, translating a job description that is in English, etc. The program coordinator can help a client to create a resume or if they already have one to provide recommendations on improving their current resume.
-Application assistance involves anything from assistance with a specific job application question, filling a job application online, or helping the client to fill a job application that is in English.
+Workforce Development Program assists clients during their job search.
+For example, the program coordinator can help a client to create or improve his or her resume, provide application assistance, translate a job description that is in English, etc. The program coordinator can help a client to create a resume or, if they already have one to provide recommendations on improving their current resume.
+Application assistance involves anything from assistance with a specific job application question, filling out a job application online, or helping the client to fill out a job application that is in English.
 The program coordinator can also offer job interview techniques to clients.
 The purpose of this is that job candidates are better prepared and more confident during the job interview.
-To reduce individual barriers, the program works along with the Adult Education Program which offers English classes, computer classes, and citizenship classes.
+To reduce individual barriers, the program works along with the Adult Education Program, which offers English classes, computer classes, and citizenship classes.

 Job Interview Workshop